irevoire/teensy/README.md

 You can find the documentation here until we publish the crate: http://irevoire.irevoire.ovh/teensy/crate_doc/teensy/index.html

+You can find some **examples** in the [examples](examples) directory.
+To test the example you first need to follow the quickstart guide from the documentation.
+Then you can choose an example and flash it in the teensy using the `make flash_%` rule.
+For example if you want to test the blink example you can run `make flash_blink`.

 ## Documentation on the teensy
 [Official documentation from pjrc](teensy_3.2.pdf)